tsuneko/Reflex-Advanced-Notifications/README.md

 # I removed Advanced Notifications from the Steam Workshop due to the "Timer" controversy in the Reflex community

-The code provided can be used, if you rename the file to "advnotif" and use it as a local mod.
+The code provided can be used, if you rename the folder to "Advanved Notifications" and use it as a local mod.
 Although I have provided the mod here, please do not use it in competitive play (... if anyone still plays anyhow).

 # About